 I went on a cruise a and met some cool people.
 One of them was a veteran like me.
 He was a full steam ahead veteran versus my more laid back and “I could care less about being a veteran” style.
 This guy had cargo pants bloused neatly into combat boots, t-shirts with guns and hooah sayings on them and a nice neat haircut.
 He may have gotten out of the Army, but he didn’t leave it far behind.
 This man was the walking-talking bumper sticker of post-service, and also very kind.
 He noticed my tattoos and started a conversation and immediately questioned about my service.

-So, I had no intention of going.
-Then, about fifteen minutes before it was supposed to start I was walking down to my cabin to join my wife and son for a nap.
-This very enthusiastic veteran fellow bumped into me.
-He asked me if I was headed to the military appreciation event and of course I said yes.
-Not wanting to look like the jackass I was so willing to be in secret, I went.
+Through the conversation, he invited me to the veterans appreciation event.
+I, of course, told him I would go and had absolutely NO intention of following through.
+I was being nice and avoiding conflict.
+Then, about fifteen minutes before it started, I was walking down to my cabin to join my wife and son for a nap.
+This very enthusiastic veteran bumped into me and asked me if I was headed to the military appreciation event.
+Not wanting to look like the liar I intended to be, I went.

-It was a great decision.
-I got the opportunity to meet some wonderful people and hear some wonderful stories of survival, strength and heroism.
-I find that the world is full of people that are better than I ever expect them to be.
-Listening to them moved me.
-Motivated me.
-I felt I should share something too.
+I met some wonderful people and heard stories of survival, strength and heroism.
+The world is often full of people that are better than I ever expect them to be.
+Listening to them moved me, motivated me.
+I felt I should share something.